cg-tuwien/Auto-Vk-Toolkit/visual_studio/README.md

 	4. A custom build event will automatically overwrite the `cgb_post_build_helper.exe` in the [`tools/executables`](./tools/executables) directory, which is the location that is used for executing cgb_post_build_helper as a post build step from the examples.

 At least the third approach should solve the problem.
 (If not, please create an issue and describe your situation in detail.)

+**Slow performance when showing lists**

+Restart the tool to clear the internal lists.
+Right click on the tray icon, and select `Exit`.

 ### Settings

 cgb_post_build_helper has several settings that might be helpful during the development process.
 They can be accessed by right-clicking on the tray icon and executing `Open Settings`.